NamBlue/COMP2526-A3a/readme.txt

     You can modify or create a maze by simply clicking on the maze cells.

     There must be a open space at 0,1 of the maze.

+    The maze can also be generated randomly using the same DFS algorithm.

 Solving the Maze